komali2/blog/content/posts/my-emacs-environment/index.md

 Another way to find text is to use `*`, which invokes `(spacemacs/enter-ahs-forward)`.
 I think this just comes baked in with spacemacs by default.
 To use it, you put your cursor on a word that you want to find across an entire buffer, and press `*`.
 It looks like this:

-{{< img src="starsearch.png" alt="Screenshot of a asterik-style text search and replace in emacs.">}}
+{{< img src="starsearch.png" alt="Screenshot of a asterisk-style text search and replace in emacs.">}}

 You have lots of options.
 You can navigate results with `n` (next) and `p` (previous), you can trigger the same search across the entire projectile project with `/` (which is the same as doing `SPC /` and entering the same text manually), or you can edit the text across the entire file.
 To edit all instances in the file, press `e`, which invokes `iedit`.
 This tool I think is a lot more powerful than I realize, but the only way I know how to use it so far is to, after pressing `e` and having one item highlighted, pressing `S` to do some magic vim "change all" type command, then entering the desired text, then pressing `ESC ESC`.
 So to change all instances of `let` to `const`, I'd put my cursor on one instances of `let`, then do `* e S const ESC ESC`.
 Again, I think this tool is way more powerful than I realize, but it does what I need it to do as-is.

 Finally, to replace text across an entire project, put your cursor on an instance of the text you want to replace, and do `SPC p R`, which invokes `projectile-replace`.
 You're then presented with the text under your cursor in your minibuffer (at the bottom of the frame), which you can edit as needed.
 Then, upon pressing `RET`, you're asked which text you want to replace the selected text with.
-After entering that text and pressign `RET`, you're brought into a replace transient state, similar to when using the `c` flag on the vim `s%` command.
+After entering that text and pressing `RET`, you're brought into a replace transient state, similar to when using the `c` flag on the vim `s%` command.
 From here, there's a lot of commands, so I'll just copy the full help text

 ```
  Query replacing regexp OLMap with butt.